Cost of Living Adjustment, How Its Calculated, and Its Importance

 Congress added COLA to Social Security benefits in 1975.
 The country was facing double-digit inflation at the time.
 President Nixon had removed the U.S. dollar from the gold standard.
 That meant that the dollar was no longer redeemable for its value in gold.
 As a result, the value of the dollar plummeted.
 When the dollar's value drops, prices of imports rise.
 That contributes to inflation.

-There are three other reasons why inflation is no longer a threat.
+There are three other reasons why inflation is not a huge threat.
 First, China and other exporters have a lower cost of living themselves.
 That allows them to pay their workers less.
 That keeps the prices of imports from their countries level.
 Also, China pegs the value of its currency to the dollar, further ensuring low prices.

 Second, innovations in technology keep costs down.
 For example, high-tech manufacturing equipment lowers production costs.
 Also, new features from smartphones, tablets and flat-screen TVs keep prices very competitive.